-Hungarian sugar snap pea soup (zöldborsó leves)
+Authentic Hungarian sugar snap pea soup (zöldborsóleves)

 We just celebrated the Summer Solstice and suitably sugar peas are ready!
 When I can make pea soup, I know summer is here.
 So why is pea soup so special?
 We can buy frozen peas all year long.
 Yes, it is true but we cannot make Hungarian pea soup with frozen peas alone, we need the fresh shells as well.

 This soup brings back some very nice memories.
-My mother and my paternal grandmother also made it.
+My mother and grandmothers also made it.
 We had it regularly in the summer.
-It is such a tasty soup, looks it a big favorite in my family now too.
-This nourishing soup is mildly sweet, filling and refreshing.
+It is such a tasty soup and has become a big favorite now in my family now too.
+I practically make it every day during July.

 RECIPE